 Convenient Kiosks: Transfer unused medicines to collectors registered with the Drug Enforcement Administration (DEA).
 Authorized sites may be retail, hospital or clinic pharmacies, and law enforcement locations.
 Some offer mail-back programs or collection receptacles (“kiosks”).
 Visit the DEA’s website or call 1-800-882-9539 for more information and to find an authorized collector in your community.

-Mail-Back Packages: Mail-Back services for unwanted medicine are available to differentially-abled or home-bound residents upon request.
-Please dial the hotline at 1-844-MED-PROJ or visit the mail-back page of the MED-Project website to request a pre-paid envelope to return your unwanted or expired medicine.
-Home healthcare professionals providing services to differentially-abled or home-bound residents may also request an envelope on behalf of differentially-abled or homebound residents.
-Mail-back package distribution locations may also be available in your area.
+Mail-Back Packages: Mail-Back Services for Unwanted Medicine are available to differentially-abled and home bound residents upon request.
+Please dial the hotline at 1-844-MED-PROJECT or visit the mail-back page of the MED-Project website to request a pre-paid envelope to return your unwanted or expired medicine.